 So, how do you choose the right provider?
 In this article, we break down five things you should review before choosing a Unified Communications as a Service provider.

-Choosing a Unified Communications Provider
+Choosing a Unified Communications Service Provider

+So, how do you choose a unified communications service provider?
 Making this choice is going to be a challenge.

 At first glance, most of these vendors have offerings that appear very similar.
 It’s not until after careful research and evaluation that you’ll discover subtle, yet critical, differences.

 Secondly, it can be difficult to recognize the real quality of a prospective UCaaS provider.
-Especially, if your organization is adopting Unified Communications for the first time, because you have nothing to compare them to.
+Especially, if your organization is adopting Unified Communications for the first time because you have nothing to compare them to.

 To help you make the successful switch to Unified Communications, here are five essential questions that you and your team can use to carefully evaluate UCaaS vendors.
 These questions are a result of Atlantech's ample experience in rolling out major UCaaS implementations seamlessly across organizations of all sizes.